pla1/AddToDesktopShell/README.md

 # AddToDesktopShell
 Google removed the handy "Add to desktop" feature from Chrome.
 The feature installed any web page in your OS to look like an app.
-You can fake Chrome out to installing a web page like an app if you create a manifest and service worker.
 Basically we are creating the minimum to lead Chrome to believe this is a [PWA](https://developers.google.com/web/progressive-web-apps/).
 This repository is an example of that.